Applying to east 15

 • All video audition materials must be performed in English.

-• Your video can be recorded using a smartphone camera (i.e. iPhone, Android etc.), you do not need a professional grade camera.
+• Your video can be recorded using a smartphone camera (for example, iPhone, Android), you do not need a professional grade camera.

 • Deliver your speech straight to the camera, addressing the lens as the person you are talking to (or the audience, if it is a soliloquy).